HDFC AMC IPO – A Quality Asset

 Checklist for a Direct Market SIP:

-• You can use your current Online Trading account/ broker relationship for the DIP SIP.
+• You can use your current Online Stock Broking account for the DIP SIP.
 If you have to choose among your broker options, choose the one with lower brokerage or better ease of use.

 • Create a small calculation excel for helping you decide the actual number of shares to be bought.
-See section – Start Investing.
+See Fig 3 – Tool for DIP SIP

 • Decide a date for investing.
 If you are salaried, perhaps 2nd or 3rd every month is a good date as it is right after you have received your salary.
 Or any other convenient date.
 Keep a reminder for this.